 Thus while is it to every woman’s advantage to stop their exposure to those items they can control such as phthalates, chemical sunscreens, BPA, conventional dairy/meat, heavy metals (by way of lipsticks, makeup, deodorant, aluminum foil and pans, etc.), one cannot assume they are completely avoiding such items in day to day life due their ubiquitous environmental presence.

 That said, living ‘clean’ and checking with such resources as http://www.ewg.org/skindeep/#.WbmCNVWGPIU for clean cosmetics and personal care products can help one go a long way in reducing their chemical burden.

 Nowadays, there are many ways in which women are getting hormonally imbalanced.
 One way is via the ingestion of excess estrogens through oral contraceptives or hormone replacement therapy not prescribed correctly.
 Many types of oral contraceptives work by artificially changing the balance between progesterone and estrogen in a woman’s body, not allowing her to conceive or blocking implantation in the uterine wall.

 However, if a woman is on these for the long-term, that may be creating an imbalanced hormonal state inside her, all for the sake of preventing pregnancy.

 A similar situation exists with hormone replacement therapy.
-While this in theory shouldn’t cause this issue if done properly, unfortunately in my experience, there are a plethora of physicians prescribing hormones that really shouldn’t be and proper follow-up is not often done to assess blood levels of hormones.
+In theory, this shouldn’t cause this issue if done properly.
+Unfortunately in my experience, there are a plethora of physicians prescribing hormones that really shouldn’t be.
+Also, proper follow-up is not often done to assess blood levels of hormones.